Borel equivalence relations in the space of bounded operators: Further questions

 The Weyl--von Neumann theorem and the work of Ando--Matsuzawa \cite{MR3427601} show that unitary equivalence modulo compact on bounded self-adjoint operators is smooth.
-The refinement of this given by unitary equivalence modulo Schatten $p$-class has also been studied; see the classification theorem of Carey and Pincus in \cite{MR0420323}.
-In light of this work, we ask:
+The refinement of this given by unitary equivalence modulo Schatten $p$-class has also been studied; see \cite{MR0420323}.
+We ask:

 \begin{ques} What is the Borel complexity of unitary equivalence modulo Schatten $p$-class?
 Is it smooth?
 Is it classifiable by countable structures? \end{ques}